Everything You Need to Know About Google My Business Posts

 - This feature is still in Beta, it’s not available to all business types, and it’s possible that there are more changes coming.
 There are many similarities between Product collections and Product Posts.

 Is one better than the other?
-If we had to choose between the Product Post and the Product Feature, the Product Post would be our top choice.
+Before the November update, if we had to choose between the Product Post and the Product Feature, the Product Post would be our top choice.
 Overall, posts get more visibility across all search results – Local Finder, Google Maps, Mobile Search, and the Google Maps app.

 What’s the Best Google Post Type?